Siegfried Marcus

+Siegfried Samuel Marcus ([ˈziːkfʁiːt ˈmaʁkʊs]; 18 September 1831 – 1 July 1898) was a German engineer and inventor, born in the Grand Duchy of Mecklenburg-Schwerin.
+He made the first petrol-powered vehicle, a handcart, in 1870, while living in Vienna, Austria.
+Marcus created a second vehicle in 1888/1889, but it is not known if he used it, and he did not develop it further.
+Marcus' vehicles had no influence on the development of cars, and his experimental vehicles were regarded by some journalists as "impractical".
+However, Marcus is credited with developing the ignition magneto used in spark-ignition engines.

 Life

-Marcus was born in Malchin, in the Grand Duchy of Mecklenburg-Schwerin into a Jewish family.
-Today Malchin is part of Germany.
+Marcus was born in Malchin, in the Grand Duchy of Mecklenburg-Schwerin in the German Confederation, into a Jewish family.
 He began work at age 12 as an apprentice mechanic.
-At 17 he joined Siemens and Halske, an engineering company that built telegraph lines.
+At 17, he joined Siemens & Halske, an engineering company that built telegraph lines.
 He moved to Vienna, the capital of the Austrian Empire, in 1852, working first as a technician in the Physical Institute of the Medical School.
 He then worked as an assistant to Professor Carl Ludwig, a physiologist.
-In 1860 Marcus opened his own workshop which made mechanical and electrical equipment.
+In 1860, Marcus opened his own workshop which made mechanical and electrical equipment.
 The first was located at Mariahilferstrasse 107 and the second at Mondscheingasse 4.

-His chief improvements include telegraph relay system and ignition devices such as the "Wiener Zünder", a blasting machine.
+His chief improvements include a telegraph relay system and ignition devices such as the "Wiener Zünder", a blasting machine.
 Marcus was buried at the Protestant Cemetery at Hütteldorf, Vienna.
 Later, his remains were transferred to an "Honorary Tomb" of Vienna's Central Cemetery.
-During his lifetime he was awarded the Golden Cross of Merit by the then Austro-Hungarian Emperor Franz Joseph for his scientific achievements.
+During his lifetime he was awarded the Golden Cross of Merit by the Austro-Hungarian Emperor Franz Joseph for his scientific achievements.